ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

    - **overflow** - The DRAM parition could not be written to because the partition was full.
    - **partition full** - A live status showing when the parition is full.
 The partition can be full, it just needs to be read from before additional writes are made.
    - **last byte flushed** - An end of acquisition status where the last valid byte of the last packet has been read from the DRAM partition.
 - **num buffered llp timestamps** - The number of LLP timestamps that are waiting to be generated.
-This should be close to the number of buffered llp packets.
+This should be close to the number of buffered LLP packets.
 - **generation done** - Indicates the generation has completed.
 - **num generated packets** - The number of CSI-2 packets that were sent out the serial output channel.